timberland-sig/rh-linux-poc/README.md

 ### Step 2 Run `./netsetup.sh` on the hypervisor

 The `./netsetup.sh` utility is ran on the hypervisor in the `host-vm` directory.
-If you ran `make start` with `NET_TYPE=bridged`, pass the IP address of the `host-vm` as a parameter.
+If you chose a slave physical interface, for `br0`, you **must** pass the IP address of the `host-vm` on `enp0s4` (the default network management interface may have a different name) as a parameter.
 You obtained that in the previous step from the `ip -br addr show` command on the `host-vm`.
 If omitted, it defaults to `localhost`.
+The parameter **must** be omitted if the `br0` is not linked to a physical interface.
 The script leverages password-less login using SSH keys.
 You will only be prompted for the `root` password once.

-The soft target IP addresses can be configured via environment variables `TARGET_CIDR2` and `TARGET_CIDR3` (defaults: `192.168.101.20/24` and `192.168.110.20/24`).
+The soft target IP addresses can be configured via environment variables `HOST_CIDR2` and `HOST_CIDR3` (defaults: `192.168.101.20/24` and `192.168.110.20/24`).

 ```